DefinitelyTyped/dt-mergebot/docs/how-it-works.md

-_Disclaimer: This could be out of date, the source of truth is always [compute-pr-actions.ts](https://github.com/DefinitelyTyped/dt-mergebot/blob/master/src/compute-pr-actions.ts)_
+_Disclaimer: This could be out of date, the source of truth is always [compute-pr-actions]_

 <img src="./dt-mergebot-lifecycle.png" />
 <!-- https://www.figma.com/file/qE7BDiEucqI55Q9u0yZO3b/dt-pr-lifecycle?node-id=6%3A7 -->